xxu092/NGS-coverage-analysis/README.md

 mosdepth -t 16 -f dataset/GCF_000001405.26_GRCh38_genomic.fna NA12878 dataset/NA12878.hg38.cram
 ```
 ### Result
-`NA12878.mosdepth.summary.txt` file includes mean, min, max coverage of each chromosome.
+In `output/` folder `NA12878.mosdepth.summary.txt` file includes mean, min, max coverage of each chromosome.
 For the whole genome we can see mean coverage is at 14.36
 `NA12878.mosdepth.per-base.bed.gz` contains coverage at specific locations.
 Below is the snippet of the result.
 ```
 chr1    0       10000   0